Friday, November 14, 2025

 • Our site had a sewer connection

-• The trash dumpster was at the entrance of the campground.
+• The trash dumpster was in the middle of the campground.
 It was easy to walk there with your trash

-• There was a laundry room in this campground
+• There was a bathhouse in the campground

-• We were able to watch PBS using Rosie’s TV antenna
+• We were able to watch ABC, CBS, NBC and PBS using Rosie’s TV antenna.
+Digital channels seen were Antenna-TV, Comet, Charge!, ION, Grit, ME-TV, Rewind, Roar and Story

 • There were restaurants and shopping nearby